 You’re going to have to carry and keep track of sheets of paper, and sometimes they’ll be loose.
 Look for a clipboard with sturdy hinges and a durable clasp system.
 Another good option is a covered clipboard with lots of pockets for pens, cards and other small items.
 It’s best if they’re accessible with the cover either open or closed.

-The was a time when you just clipped on a name tag.
+There was a time when you just clipped on a name tag.
 In today’s world, though, you may need to use your badge repeatedly, and a badge reel is a necessity.

 Your employer may tell you what color scrubs to wear, but you can have a personalized look with a fun and distinctive badge reel.

 Wearing compression socks is not what it used to be.
 Today’s cute nurse compression socks include varying heights as well as colors, stripes and patterns.
 You can personalize your feet and put a little pep in your step with cute or colorful compression socks!

 Whether you choose a knee-high sock or ankle sock, look for yarn that’s been treated for wicking and odor prevention.
 Some pro compression socks for nurses have different knitting in different parts of the sock to put the support where you need it.
 Style and extra support are two of the most important benefits of compression socks for nurses!

 In all your nursing essentials for work, follow a few principals.